How Long Is the LSAT? | Manage Your Exam Time Wisely

 Why Is the LSAT So Important?

-Regardless of the LSAT length, you might be wondering why the LSAT is so important for prospective law students.
+Regardless of the LSAT length, you might be wondering why the LSAT is so important for prospective law students looking to get into their dream law schools.
 There are three main reasons that this test is such a huge factor in law school applications, and thus, why it is so important that you perform well on it to ensure you have the best chance to get into your preferred school.
 Here are those three reasons:

 The LSAT Serves as A Common Measuring Stick for All Applicants